We Are Penn State Abington

 We Are Philadelphia—and Beyond

-As a small campus embedded in the local community, Penn State Abington is nimble and responsive to the needs and demands of our area.
+As a campus embedded in the local community, Penn State Abington is nimble and responsive to the needs and demands of our area.
 Working with our local, regional and national partners, Penn State Abington is the future of higher education—opening doors, creating transformative experiences and impacting the world.

 - Abington Center for Civic Engagement and Social Scholarship (ACCESS): We make the expertise and skills of faculty and students available to the community, nonprofits, small businesses, and individuals.

 - Abington Innovation Center: Our community-focused makerspace and collaborative workspace is perfect for ideation, prototyping, and more.